YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

         tsvd_core<double> A = tsvd(Tensor3D<double> &a);

 ### Tensor Train decomposition
 Tensor Train decomposition via alternating least squares (ALS), which is realized in the Tensor-Train directory.

 You can find TensorTrain class in train.h file in the Tensor-Train directory.

+The decomposition components of tensortrain is defined as:

 You can call cp_als function like:

        tensortrain_core<double> A = tensortrain(Tensor3D<double> &a, tol);

 ## API Reference
 ## cp_core\<T\> cp_als(Tensor3D\<T\>& tensor, int rank, int max_iter，T tol);